pablolazaro/message-classifier/README.md

 Before use it you should prepare the classifier.
 In order to do it you need to execute `npm run prepare`.

-This script clone Angular repository, extract commit messages from its log and use those to teach classifier how to get types from messages properly.
+This script clones Angular repository, extracts commit messages from its log and uses those to teach classifier how to get types from messages properly.